beginning of content

 How can I recognise the signs of depression?

-If someone you know has depression, they may show some of the following signs over at least 2 weeks:
+If someone you know has depression, they may show some of the following signs for at least 2 weeks, including:

 What can I do to help someone with depression?

-First of all, it's important to understand that depression isn't something that you can simply 'snap out of'.
+It's important to understand that depression isn't something that you can just 'snap out of'.
 Like any illness, depression needs treatment, and time for recovery.

 Listening